 Unless you've bought or sold a business in the past, you'll find that buying a business can be a confusing and even trying experience.
 That's why it is important for the prospective buyer to be knowledgeable about the process involved in buying a business.
-Thoroughly understanding the process will assist even a veteran of business transfers in working with our company.
+We will assist even veterans of business transactions to thoroughly understand the business sale process.

 Getting Started: Questions And More Questions

-Finding a business opportunity usually starts with researching local newspapers, placing telephone calls or visiting web sites like the one we host.
+Finding a business opportunity usually starts with placing telephone calls or visiting web sites like the one I host.
 The prospective Buyer may be a Corporation, Private Investment Group or a sophisticated Private Investor who has a very definite idea of the type of business wanted.
 On the other hand, many first time buyers are still in the formative or exploratory stage of their search.
-Frequently that Buyer's first question is, "What kinds of businesses do you have?".
+Frequently a Buyer's first question is, "What kinds of businesses do you have?".

-Although we have many business listings, that question can only be answered properly when we have some idea of the prospective Buyer's resources, skills and needs.
-For example, if we just listed Ford Motor Company and the prospective Buyer has several billion dollars in available funds and a background in automobile manufacturing, that would be a match made in heaven.
-But that perfect match would never have occurred unless we ascertained pertinent information regarding the prospective Buyers background, resources and objectives in advance.
+Although I have many business listings, that question can only be answered properly when I have some idea of the prospective Buyer's resources, skills and needs.
+For example, if I just listed Ford Motor Company and the prospective Buyer has several billion dollars in available funds and a background in automobile manufacturing, that would be a match made in heaven.
+But that perfect match would never have occurred unless I ascertained pertinent information regarding the prospective Buyers background, resources and objectives in advance.

-The first and most important step is for the business Broker to learn about the prospective Buyer.
-When we ask, "How many days per week are you comfortable working?", "Are you planning to work alone or hire employees?" or "How much cash do you have for a down payment?", along with other questions, we are gathering the information necessary to match the prospective Buyer to an appropriate business opportunity.
-We are also narrowing the search and saving the prospective Buyer time and aggravation.
+The first and most important step is for the Business Intermediary to learn about the prospective Buyer.
+When I ask, "How many days per week are you comfortable working?", "Are you planning to work alone or hire employees?" or "How much cash do you have for a down payment?", along with other questions, I am gathering the information necessary to match the prospective Buyer to an appropriate business opportunity.
+I am also narrowing the search and saving the prospective Buyer time and aggravation.